‘Fear the Walking Dead’ Season 5 Episode 10 Preview: Morgan, Grace, And Dwight Go To The Mall

 “Morgan and Grace search an abandoned shopping mall for supplies and to fulfill a dying man’s wish but the mission quickly turns to a fight for survival; Dwight’s resolve to be a better man is tested.”

-In addition to the mall trip, it appears that Dwight (Austin Amelio) will have plenty of conflict to deal with in the upcoming episode of Fear the Walking Dead.
-In addition to having his resolve tested, one of the latest trailer’s for Episode 10 show Dwight coming into contact with another group.
+In addition to the mall trip, it appears that Dwight (Austin Amelio) will have plenty of conflicts to deal with in the upcoming episode of Fear the Walking Dead.
+In addition to having his resolve tested, one of the latest trailer’s for Episode 10 shows Dwight coming into contact with another group.

 Another teaser clip for Episode 10 also shows Grace laying on the ground.
 It is unclear why she wound up on the ground but, considering her concerns about how much radioactivity her body has come into contact with, it may have something to do with that.